Madonna del Monte, 18th century

 It is dying a slow death.

-It housed a monastery for a period in the middle ages, but then lay abandoned for centuries, until another monastery was founded in the early 18th century.
+The islands housed a monastery for a period in the Middle Ages, but then lay abandoned for centuries, until another monastery was founded in the early 18th century.
 It lasted just one century before being closed and demolished by Napoleon, like so many other monasteries.

 It is now suffering from death by waves.